447 Beacon is located on the south side of Beacon, between Hereford and Massachusetts Avenue, with 445 Beacon to the east and 449 Beacon to the west.

 Catherine Foster died in June of 1897.
 She died intestate and 447 Beacon was inherited by the Fosters’ only child, Ernestine Louise Foster.
 Nathaniel Foster and Ernestine Foster moved soon after Catherine Foster’s death, probably to Lexington, where they were living in a hotel at the time of the 1900 US Census.

 By the 1897-1898 winter season, 447 Beacon had become the home of Sidney Chase and his wife, Ella (Merrihew) Chase.
 They previously had lived at 250 Boston.
+They also maintained a home on Nantucket.
 He was a stockbroker and investment banker, and later would become treasurer of the Boston Stock Exchange.
 They continued to live at 447 Beacon during the 1899-1900 season, but moved thereafter to 346 Beacon.

 447 Beacon was not listed in the 1903 Blue Book.